Chowwara railway station

-Chowwara railway station is a station serving Chowwara in Ernakulam district, Kerala, India.
+Chowwara railway station, sometimes spelled as Chovvara, is a Southern Railway station serving Chowwara in Ernakulam district, Kerala, India.
+The station code is CWR.

 It lies between the Angamaly and Aluva stations.
+The development of a road as part of the Seaport-Airport Road project that covers a 25.7 km stretch from Irumpanam to the Kochi airport also goes through the Chovvara station.
+The road will also help the commuters using the station.

 This station has two platforms, and passenger trains halt here.

 The station's elevation is 11 m above sea level.
 It is in the Southern Railway zone's Thiruvananthapuram railway division (Trivandrum).

 Passenger trains that halt at Chowwara include: